ManagedBass/ManagedBass.DocFX/apidoc/Bass/Bass.RecordStart.md

 BassFlags                                | Description
 -----------------------------------------|-------------
-<xref:ManagedBass.BassFlags.Byte>        | Use 8-bit resolution.
-If neither this or the <xref:ManagedBass.BassFlags.Float> flags are specified, then the stream is 16-bit.
+@ManagedBass.BassFlags.Byte        | Use 8-bit resolution.
+If neither this or the @ManagedBass.BassFlags.Float flags are specified, then the stream is 16-bit.
-<xref:ManagedBass.BassFlags.Float>       | Use 32-bit floating-point sample data.
+@ManagedBass.BassFlags.Float       | Use 32-bit floating-point sample data.
 Not really recommended for samples as it (at least) doubles the memory usage.
-<xref:ManagedBass.BassFlags.RecordPause> | Start the recording paused.
-Use <xref:ManagedBass.Bass.ChannelPlay(System.Int32,System.Boolean)> to resume it.
+@ManagedBass.BassFlags.RecordPause | Start the recording paused.
+Use @ManagedBass.Bass.ChannelPlay(System.Int32,System.Boolean) to resume it.